-DM on the other side, is an indispensable ingredient of the evolution of the universe.
-The thermal DM known to be in equilibrium with SM particles in the early times and freeze-out later when its annihilation rate could not catch up with expansion rate of the universe \cite{Srednicki:1988ce}.
+DM on the other side, is an indispensable ingredient for the evolution of the Universe.
+The thermal DM known to be in equilibrium with SM particles in the early times and freeze-out later when its annihilation rate could not catch up with the expansion rate of the Universe \cite{Srednicki:1988ce}.
 After the thermal freeze-out, the DM comoving number density remains constant and leads to the observed DM relic abundance.
 This, on the other hand, determines the DM annihilation rate at the freeze-out.
-Interestingly, annihilation cross-section of this process is of the same order of magnitude as the weak interaction.
-Thus, this weakly-interacting massive particle (WIMP) \cite{Ellis:1983ew} becomes the mostly well studied and promising DM candidate.
-The lower limit for mass of the WIMP is few GeV \cite{Lee:1977ua}, which is model dependent.
+Interestingly, annihilation cross section of this process is of the same order of magnitude as the weak interaction.
+Thus, this weakly interacting massive particle (WIMP) \cite{Ellis:1983ew} has become the mostly well-studied and promising candidate for DM.
+The lower limit for the mass of the WIMP, which is model dependent, is conventionally a few GeV \cite{Lee:1977ua}.
 However, the null result from various DM search experiments have pushed the lower limit to MeV scale with proper parameter or model selection \cite{Pospelov:2007mp}.

-Combined study of DM and new physics hint from B meson decay is an intriguing window towards the construction of BSM physics.
-In this work, an extension of the SM with a light scalar mediator and a Majorana fermion is studies.
-Relying the constraints from various experiments, we find optimal ranges of the model parameters.
+Combined study of DM and new physics hint from $B$-meson decay is an intriguing window towards the construction of BSM physics.
+In this work, an extension of the SM with a light scalar mediator and a Majorana fermion is studied.
+By integrating constraints from various experiments, we delineate the optimal parameter ranges for our model.
 The paper is structured as follows.
-In Sec.~\ref{sec:DMmodel} a new physics model is presented.
-Sec.~\ref{sec:Bdecay} gives discussions about the B meson decay into kaon and SM fermions as well as extra fermionic dark matter pairs.
-Experimental constraints and parameter spaces are studied in Sec.~\ref{sec:DMrlcden}, followed by conclusion of the paper drawn in Sec.~\ref{sec:conclud}.
+In Sec.~\ref{sec:DMmodel} a simple DM model is presented.
+Section~\ref{sec:Bdecay} gives discussions about the $B$-meson decay into kaon and SM fermions as well as extra fermionic DM pairs.
+Experimental constraints and parameter spaces are studied in Sec.~\ref{sec:DMrlcden}, followed by results and discussions in Sec.~\ref{sec:results}.
+Finally, the conclusion of the paper is drawn in Sec.~\ref{sec:conclud}.